 Informing Policymakers and the Public

 There is no federal or national database that contains demographic information on student veterans.
 Federal databases include other military-related groups, such as ROTC, in their reporting or rely on data submitted through the Federal Application for Student Aid (FAFSA), however approximately one-third of student veterans do not complete and submit a FAFSA.
 This leads to an undersampling of student veterans and an oversampling of other student groups, resulting inaccurate reporting on student veterans.
-The SVA Census is an annual survey collecting this vital demographic data on student veterans and SVA alumni for policy makers, SVA partners, and the public.
+The Student Veterans of America® (SVA) Census is an annual survey collecting this vital demographic data on student veterans and SVA alumni for policy makers, SVA partners, and the public.

 Student veterans perform well in academic settings despite facing challenges that may affect their performance and ability to attend school.
 According to the 2019 SVA Census Survey, nearly two-in-three student veterans were enrolled as full-time students.
 On average, they took on 13-credit hours per semester.
 Although most veterans were enrolled as full-time students, they also faced unique challenges that could have an impact on their educational success.
 While serving in the military many veterans started families.
 Nearly half of student veterans had one or more children and nearly half were married.